wristpy

 • Data imputation In the special case when dealing with the Actigraph idle_sleep_mode == enabled, the gaps in acceleration are filled in after calibration, to avoid biasing the calibration phase.

-• Metrics Calculation: Calculates various metrics on the calibrated data, namely ENMO (Euclidean norm , minus one) and angle-Z (angle of acceleration relative to the x-y axis).
+• Metrics Calculation: Calculates various activity metrics on the calibrated data, namely ENMO (Euclidean norm, minus one), MAD (mean amplitude deviation) 1, Actigraph activity counts2, MIMS (monitor-independent movement summary) unit 3, and angle-Z (angle of acceleration relative to the x-y axis).

-• Sleep Detection: Using the HDCZ1 and HSPT2 algorithms to analyze changes in arm angle we are able to find periods of sleep.
+• Sleep Detection: Using the HDCZ6 and HSPT7 algorithms to analyze changes in arm angle we are able to find periods of sleep.
 We find the sleep onset-wakeup times for all sleep windows detected.
+Any sleep periods that overlap with detected non-wear times are removed, and any remaining sleep periods shorter than 15 minutes (default value) are removed.

-• Physical activity levels: Using the enmo data (aggreagated into epoch 1 time bins, 5 second default) we compute activity levels into the following categories: inactivity, light activity, moderate activity, vigorous activity.
-The default threshold values have been chosen based on the values presented in the Hildenbrand 2014 study3.
+• Physical activity levels: Using the chosen physical activity metric (aggregated into time bins, 5 second default) we compute activity levels into the following categories: [inactive, light, moderate, vigorous].
+The threshold values can be defined by the user, while the default values are chosen based on the specific activity metric and the values found in the literature 8-10.

 Installation